 All the teaching staff at the Academy are practising artists, and therefore don't work full time.
 Lynn is usually in for two days of the week, Alex only during studio practice days.
 You are able to contact Lynn via email when she is not on-site (please be aware she may not be able to respond straight away, due to her commitments to her own artistic practice.
 The Academic team are always available for immediate assistance).
 Key teaching staff are directly contactable by Academy email (there is a full list on Moodle).

 Academic team

-Darren Nairn Director of Quality & Student Experience darren@artacademy.ac.uk
+Darren Nairn Director of Quality & Student darren@artacademv.ac.uk Dallellivalli Director of Quality & Student uarrentwartacauerry.ac.uk